 What Is Dual Diagnosis?

-Someone who is struggling with an addiction and one or more mental illnesses simultaneously is typically said to have a dual diagnosis.
+Someone who is struggling with an addiction and one or more mental illnesses simultaneously is typically said to have a dual diagnosis and will most likely need the professional help from a dual diagnosis treatment center in Florida.
 The addition of another illness to the already complex problem of addiction makes treatment of dual diagnosis complex and best managed by knowledgeable professionals.
 This may sound scary, but it’s actually quite common.
 Many people unconsciously turn to drugs or alcohol to mitigate symptoms of other illnesses.
-Help is available 24/7 call this number for a free personal consultation 866-480-4328.
+Help is available 24/7 call this number for a free personal consultation 844-551-7016.

-The professionals at 12 Keys Dual Diagnosis Rehab are experienced with helping those struggling with co-occurring disorders to recover and lead fulfilling lives.
+The professionals at 12 Keys dual diagnosis treatment center in Florida are experienced with helping those struggling with co-occurring disorders to recover and lead fulfilling lives.
 If you or your loved one is ready to start a journey toward a brighter future, contact us today.
 Our counselors are ready 24/7 to answer your call or email.